Sunder (actor)

-Sunder Singh as some of his earlier movies he's screen name given Sundar Lall he was a noted Indian film actor between the 1930s and 1980s.
-He acted in many Hindi and Punjabi language films in his career as hero or supporting roles as a comedian.
+Sunder Singh (14 March 1908 – 5 March 1992), known mononymously as Sunder, was an Indian actor.
+In some of his earlier movies, his screen name was given as Sundar Lall.
+He was a noted Indian film actor between the 1930s and 1980s.
+He acted in many Hindi and Punjabi language films in his career as a hero or supporting roles as a comedian.

 Filmography

 He acted in more than 436 films.
-He has also sung some songs in Hindi film like 'Mastaana-1954', 'Lal quilla' and 'Upkaar', and in some Punjabi films.
-Some of his most noted films are:
+He has also sung some songs in Hindi films like 'Mastaana-1954', 'Lal quilla' and 'Upkaar', and in some Punjabi films.
+Some of his most noted films follow: